Woman shot several times; police searching for suspect

-Officers were called to Mt.
-Vernon and Oliver around 9:45 p.m.
+Officers were called to the 1900 block of S. Dellrose, near Mt.
+Vernon and Oliver, around 9:45 p.m.
 Thursday.

-They say a woman in her thirties was found inside a home with multiple gunshot wounds.
+They say a woman in her 30s was found inside a home with multiple gunshot wounds.

 She has been taken to a hospital in critical condition.